bakpakin/Editgrid/README.md

 love.graphics.pop()
 ```
 Editgrid enables drawing with compatible cameras in cross platform way.
 Surround normal drawing
-commands with an `editgrid.push` and a `love.grpahics.pop` to convert screen space to grid
+commands with an `editgrid.push` and a `love.graphics.pop` to convert screen space to grid
 space in your drawing.
 This should have equivalent results to drawing with a compatible
 camera module.